HamizJamil/group22-cisc327/pull_request_template.md

 # Pull Request Template

 ## Description
-- Include Summary of Change -> updated product entity to meet stakeholders requirements and added two functions -> one to register the product in the database and the other to update the product
+- Include Summary of Change -> Updated user class to meet customer requirements and added login function to retrieve user information from database
-- Include why you made this change and how it benifit the stakeholders -> This will allow us to register products on frontend and allow users to change certain attributes to more accurately advertise their products
+- Include why you made this change and how it benefit the stakeholders -> This allows us to actively verify valid users on our site and allow them to log into the site through their credentials
-- What are the requirements for this change -> no new requiements needed
+- What are the requirements for this change -> no new requirements needed

 ## Type of Chanage